crossplane/docs/content/master/concepts/compositions.md

 <!-- these two sections are duplicated in the environment-configs doc -->

 ##### Patch a composite resource
-To patch the composite resource use
+To patch between the composite resource and the in-memory environment use
 {{< hover label="xrpatch" line="7">}}patches{{</hover>}} inside of the
 {{< hover label="xrpatch" line="5">}}environment{{</hover>}}.